New Town, Edinburgh: Street names

 The intended principal street was named George Street, after the king at the time, George III.
 Queen Street was to be located to the north, named after his wife, and St. Giles Street to the south, after the city's patron saint.
 St Andrew Square and St. George's Square were the names chosen to represent the union of Scotland and England.
 The idea was continued with the smaller Thistle Street (for Scotland's national emblem) between George Street and Queen Street, and Rose Street (for England's emblem) between George Street and Princes Street.

-King George rejected the name St. Giles Street, St Giles being the patron saint of lepers and also the name of a slum area or 'rookery' on the edge of the City of London.
-It was therefore renamed Prince's Street after his eldest son, the Prince of Wales.
+King George rejected the name St. Giles Street, St Giles being the patron saint of lepers and also the name of a slum area or 'rookery' on the edge of what is now the West End of London.
+It was therefore renamed Princes Street after his eldest son, the Prince of Wales (the future George IV).
 The name of St. George's Square was changed to Charlotte Square, after the Queen, to avoid confusion with the existing George Square on the South Side of the Old Town.
 The westernmost blocks of Thistle Street were renamed Hill Street and Young Street, making Thistle Street half the length of Rose Street.
 The three streets completing the grid, Castle, Frederick and Hanover Streets, were named for the view of the castle, King George's second son Prince Frederick, and the House of Hanover respectively.